-One of the many powerful things you can do with your Systems2win Value Stream Mapping template
+One of the many powerful things you can do with your Systems2win Value Stream Mapping template is to

-to automatically calculate your optimum Smallest Change Over Batch Sizes.
+Smallest Change Over Batch Sizes

 Default Change Over Batch Size

 If your Team Charter isn't focused on reducing batch sizes in this round of improvement

 then either leave this row hidden (with the default batch size of 1),